 Follow these steps to remove a stump using the chemical stump removal method:

-If you want to get rid of a tree stump quickly and easily, sometimes burning it out is the best option.
+If you want to get rid of a tree stump quickly and easily (and don’t want to use our tree service), sometimes burning it out is the best option.
 The problem with burning is that you must be aware of your location and the burning laws.
 Extreme caution must be exercised when dealing with burning tree stumps.
 Check with your local fire department before attempting a tree stump burn.
 To burn a tree stump, you will need potassium nitrate and a lighter.

 To remove a tree stump by burning it, you will need to: